pythonarcade/arcade/doc/programming_guide/event_loop.rst

 Up Coming
 ^^^^^^^^^
-In future versions of arcade there will be a :py:class:`arcade.SubClock`.
-The sub clock will provide many useful features currently missing from regular and fixed clocks.
-Sub clocks are ticked by their parent clock.
-This means you won't need to manually tick clocks created at runtime.
+In future version of arcade :py:class:`Clock` will be updated to allow for sub clocks.
-Sub clocks will also allow for time manipulation by changing how fast they see time flow.
-This allows you to easily create slow-down effects without any advanced maths or changing the number of updates per frame.
-To gain access to a draft :py:class:`arcade.SubClock` you can find it in ``arcade.future.sub_clock``.
+Sub clocks will be ticked by their parent clock rather than be manually updated.
+Sub clocks will make it easier to control the flow of time for specific groups of objects.
+Such as only slowing enemies or excluding UI elements.
+To gain access to a draft :py:class:`arcade.Clock` you can find it in ``arcade.future.sub_clock``.
 This version of the sub clock is not final.
 If you find any bugs do not hesitate to raise an issue on the github.

 More on Fixed update
 --------------------
-the ``on_fixed_update`` event can be an extremelly powerful tool, but it has many complications that should be accounted for.
+The ``on_fixed_update`` event can be an extremely powerful tool, but it has many complications that should be taken into account.
 If used imporperly the event can grind a game to a halt.

 Death Spiral
 ^^^^^^^^^^^^
-A fixed update represnts a very specific amount of time.
+A fixed update represents a very specific amount of time.
 If all of the computations take longer than the fixed update represents than the ammount of time accumulated between update events will grow.
 If this happens for multiple frames the game will begin to spiral.
 The first few frames of the spiral will lead to one update cycle requiring two fixed update